-HANGOUTS is a free service created by Google.
-There you can make video calls, voice calls and use chats.
-It is useful mainly because you don’t have to create additional accounts, just use one of your Google ones.
+CHAT is a free service created by Google which has come to replace Google Hangouts.
+It lets you make video calls, voice calls and use chats.
+It is useful because you don’t need to create additional accounts, just use one of your Google ones.

-Hangouts allows you to hold a video call with up to 25 people.
-Users are able to start a call or join the existing one using a generated link.
-There are helpful features for business conferences: screen sharing, chats – that are available during the calls, – scheduled video meetings (integrated with Google Calendar from which you can appoint your business calls).
+Chat allows you to hold a video call with up to 250 people.
+Users can start a call or join the existing one using a generated link.
+It has helpful features for business conferences: screen sharing, chats – that are available during the calls, – scheduled video meetings (integrated with Google Calendar from which you can appoint your business calls).

-HANGOUTS MEET is a business version of Hangouts, a part of G Suite.
+GOOGLE MEET is a replacement for the business version of Google Hangouts, and a part of G Suite.
 It has extended possibilities and is oriented toward agencies and big companies.
-With Hangouts Meet, you will easily host a meeting with up to 250 participants and organize live streams for up to 100 000 viewers.
+With Google Meet, you can easily host a meeting with up to 500 participants and organize live streams for up to 100 000 viewers.
 It will open extra possibilities for super productive conferences: real-time captions, options to record a video and attach files that will be useful or considered possible during the call.

-Hangouts Meet is open for business accounts, and the chief administrator can limit your rights, e.g. you will be able to join the call, but not start it.
+Google Meet is open for business accounts, and the chief administrator can restrict your user rights, e.g. you will be able to join the call, but not start it.